All About Testosterone

 What are the key issues related to testosterone changes?

-- Higher levels of male hormone increase aggression
+- Higher levels of male hormone might cause an increase aggression.

-- Low T can decrease muscle size and strength; increases body fat; also can contribute to fatigue and chronic tiredness
+- Low T can explain decrease in muscle size and strength, increase in body fat, and is known to contribute to fatigue and chronic tiredness.

-- Lower levels can result in thinning of bones, cholesterol problems, and high risk of heart disease – conditions that compound the problem with aging
+- Lower levels can result in thinning of bones, cholesterol problems, and high risk of heart disease – conditions that tend to increase with aging.

 Why is testosterone popular among athletes?

 - Androgens (or anabolic steroids) are popular among athletes for muscle build up and regular muscle maintenance.

 - Body builders take male hormone for strong muscle build up.

 - Recent studies suggest it can provide surprising boost in performance to female athletes.